TheLegendofPiratesOnline/documentation/README.md

 # The Legend of Pirates Online Documentation

-This repository contains documentation for TLOPO.
+This repository will contain documentation for TLOPO.

 # Table of Contents